Art News About Y.O.U. Zeitgeist Resources U Contact Credits Home

 Conn:

-Utopia Suite is a suite of short fictions, cinema and photo-based art installations, visual music, and utopian conversations.
-They work together to make a new kind of 'book'.
+U Suite is: a dynamic novel told in stories; a series of immersive cinema-based installations and media murals; and an on-going conversation about the letter U. They all work together to form a new kind of book.
 You can read its chapters in any order you want.

-Utopia Suite began in 2006 with launch events in Toronto (Images Festival) and Amsterdam (Holland Festival/International Film Festival Rotterdam).
-It will continue to evolve until 2020, you can watch it grow like a plant, or a child, or the dynamic world around you.
+U Suite was launched in 2006 at Images Festival in Toronto, and at the Holland Festival/International Film Festival Rotterdam in Amsterdam.
+So far it's traveled to Brooklyn, Jihlava, Victoria, Lennoxville, Winnipeg, Oberlin, Oberhausen, Chatham-Kent, and Halifax.
+U Suite will continue to evolve until the year 2020, you can watch it grow like a plant, or a child, or the dynamic world around you.

 ::